dcooray42/Tokenizer/documentation/whitepaper.md

 Remember to follow best practices, maintain clean code, and respect the project's coding style and guidelines.
 Contributions that add value to the project, including bug fixes, new features, and improvements, are highly appreciated.

-Thank you for considering contributing to Tokenizer!
+Thank you for considering contributing to `Tokenizer`!
 Together, we can build a better understanding of blockchain technology and empower users within the 42 school community.

 ## License

-Tokenizer is open-source software distributed under the [MIT License](https://opensource.org/license/mit/).
+`Tokenizer` is open-source software distributed under the [MIT License](https://opensource.org/license/mit/).

 The MIT License (MIT) is a permissive open-source license that allows you to use, modify, and distribute this software for free, as long as you include the original copyright notice and disclaimers.
 It provides some protection for both the software and the users.

-You are free to use Tokenizer in your projects, whether they are open source or proprietary.
-However, Tokenizer is provided "as is" without any warranty.
+You are free to use `Tokenizer` in your projects, whether they are open source or proprietary.
+However, `Tokenizer` is provided "as is" without any warranty.
 Please review the full text of the [MIT License](https://opensource.org/license/mit/) to understand your rights and responsibilities when using this software.

-We encourage the open-source community to contribute to and improve Tokenizer.
+We encourage the open-source community to contribute to and improve `Tokenizer`.
 By participating in this project, you agree to abide by the terms of the MIT License.

-Your contributions to Tokenizer are highly appreciated, and your usage is welcomed.
+Your contributions to `Tokenizer` are highly appreciated, and your usage is welcomed.
 Let's build a better understanding of blockchain technology together.

-Thank you for using Tokenizer!
+Thank you for using `Tokenizer`!